nginxinc/nginx-gateway-fabric/docs/developer/design-principles.md

 # Design Principles

 The aim of the NGINX Kubernetes Gateway is to become a fundamental infrastructure component within a Kubernetes cluster, serving as both an ingress and egress point for traffic directed towards the services (applications) running within or outside the cluster.
 Leveraging NGINX as a data plane technology, it harnesses the well-established reputation of NGINX as an open-source project widely recognized for its role as a web server, proxy, load balancer, and content cache.
 NGINX is renowned for its stability, high performance, security, and rich feature set, positioning it as a critical infrastructure tool.
-Notably, once properly configured and operational, NGINX requires minimal attention, making it reliable and "boring" software.
+Notably, once properly configured and operational, NGINX requires minimal attention, making it reliable and steady software.

 The NGINX Kubernetes Gateway aims to embody the same qualities as NGINX and become familiar, trustworthy and reliable software.
 The principles outlined below serve as a guide for engineering the NGINX Kubernetes Gateway with the intention